Robertof/nixos-docker-sd-image-builder/README.md

 #### Raspberry Pi 3 and 4

-Once your Pi boots and you're logged in, you can generate a barebones configuration using `nixos-generate-config`.
+Once your Pi boots and you're logged in, the NixOS installer is ready to use.
+To proceed with the _installation_, a system configuration needs to be created:

-Please keep in mind the following:

-- the _installer configuration_ (which is the one you edited in the [`config/`](config/) folder) is _different_ than the system configuration.
-The installer configuration is only used to build the image -- **using an installer configuration on a production system is an error and will lead to weirdness.**
+- The _installer configuration_ (which is the one you edited in the [`config/`](config/) folder) is _different_ than the system configuration.
+The installer configuration is only used to build the image -- **using an installer configuration on a production system will not work properly.**
-- the _system configuration_ will _not_ inherit from the installer configuration, thus any
-  relevant options (such as users, SSH keys, networking etc.) have to be configured again.
+- The _system configuration_ applies to your final working system and will _not_ inherit from the previously modified installer configuration.
+As such, any relevant options (such as users, SSH keys, networking etc.) have to be configured again.
 Please note that once you switch to the main system configuration **the `nixos` user will be removed**.

-That being said, here are some example _system configurations_ that are mostly ready to use for both the Pi 3 and Pi 4:
+To generate a barebones system configuration, run `nixos-generate-config`, or use any of the following _system configurations_ which are mostly ready to use for both the Pi 3 and 4:

 <details>
   <summary>Example configuration for the Pi 3</summary>